gregorwebmaster/dockertools/README.md

-# Ngino Docker
+# DockerTools
 Docker images for modern webdevelopment based on alpine linux

-# containers
+# Containers

-## 1. Ngino builder
+## 1. Builder

-### What is builder container:
+### What is builder container?
-We are using webpack & php composer to help you deployed modern web application.
-Exemplar App you can found in [project repository](https://github.com/gregorwebmaster/ngino/tree/master/builder)
+We are using webpack and php composer to help you deployed modern web application.
+Exemplar App you can found in [project repository](https://github.com/gregorwebmaster/dockertools)

-### Instaled Packages
+### Installed Packages
 * Node.js 8
 * NPM 6
 * PHP 7.2